About Barbara Zeschmar-Lahl

 Global Framework on Chemicals: Work on the German contribution

-For a few weeks now, BZL GmbH has been working as part of a consortium on a project that will promote sustainable chemistry as part of the global transformation in line with the UN 2030 Agenda.
+April 8, 2025 For a few weeks now, BZL GmbH has been working as part of a consortium on a project that will promote sustainable chemistry as part of the global transformation in line with the UN 2030 Agenda.
 The “Roadmap to 2030” research project (commissioned by the Federal Environment Agency, FKZ: 3724 65 701 0) aims to identify and prepare Germany’s potential contributions to the implementation of the GFC.
-The plan is to present the results at the first GFC conference at the end of 2026.
-At this conference, each country is to demonstrate how it intends to make the handling of chemicals safer and more sustainable.
+Three priorities for the German contribution to the GFC In coordination with the client, we will work with stakeholders from the chemical industry, recycling companies, consumer and environmental organizations to try to reach a consensus that is as broadly supported as possible.
+It is about

 • the “defossilization of the chemical industry”, focusing on the opportunities and obstacles for the German chemical industry to switch from fossil to renewable carbon sources,